Miša Molk

-Miša Molk (born 6 September 1954) is a Slovenian journalist and television personality.
-Her professional career has always been tied to the television business and RTV Slovenija.
+Marija Miša Molk (born 6 September 1954) is a retired Slovenian journalist and television personality.
+Molk is known for her long association with RTV Slovenija.

 Career

 Born in Vrhnika, Molk graduated from the Ljubljana Faculty of Social Sciences.
 She is well known in Slovenia as a television presenter, producer, editor and journalist.
 She is also connected to the Eurovision Song Contest and is a member of the Reference Group in the European Broadcasting Union.